shishenyxx/Adult_brain_somatic_mosaicism/pipelines/WGS_SNV_indel_calling_pipeline/MosaicForecast_pipeline/README.md

-# Snakemake pipeline for MosaicForecast variant calling from WGS data, based on the result of MuTect2 single mode
+# Snakemake pipeline for MosaicForecast mosaic variant classifier from WGS data, based on the result of MuTect2 single mode

 The pipeline is re-implemented from the official MosaicForecast pipeline by Yanmei Dou.